 If many events can be attended by many donors, select "Many" in both.

-3. "Number of Links Per Page" restricts the number of links will appear on the record.
+3. "Number of Links Per Page" restricts the number of links that will appear on the record.
 If you think there will be a lot of links and that the list may take up a lot of room, you can select a small number here.
 Users will be able to scroll through a link screen to see additional links.

 4. You can choose to include Associated Records and Descriptions on the record next to the linking field.